-Although Germany is lauded mostly for its beer, wine lovers will be happy to learn that in the Rhine River Valley and in Saxony, vine cultivation goes back 1,000 years, and today it’s producing some excellent wines.
+Although Germany is lauded mostly for its beer, wine lovers will be happy to learn that in the Rhine River Valley and in Saxony vine cultivation goes back 1,000 years.
+Today it’ still produces excellent wines.
 Covering a little over 1,000 acres, the wine region of Saxony is comparably small.
 Situated along the Elbe River, it is also one of the northernmost wine growing regions in Europe.
-But Saxony has a long winemaking tradition with evidence of viticulture in the region dating as far back as 1161 in Meissen.
+But Saxony has a long winemaking tradition, with evidence of viticulture in the region dating as far back as 1161 in Meissen.
 The granite and gneiss based soils of the area are similar to the Austrian Wachau wine region.
-The Müller-Thurgau grape is the leading planting of the area, followed by Riesling and Pinot blanc.
-The vast majority of the wine production, is in dry wine.
+The Müller-Thurgau grape is the leading planting of the area, followed by Riesling and Pinot Blanc.
+The vast majority of the wine production is in dry wine.

-Nestled in the little town of Radebeul between Dresden and Meissen, Schloss Wackerbarth houses Saxony’s oldest production facility for sparkling wine.
-It’s also Europe’s first adventure vineyard allowing visitors to discover and experience the world of wine first-hand.
+Nestled in the little town of Radebeul, Schloss Wackerbarth houses Saxony’s oldest production facility for sparkling wine.
+It’s also Europe’s first vineyard allowing visitors to discover and experience the world of wine first-hand.
 In 1730, Count August Christoph von Wackerbarth, a cabinet minister of Elector Augustus the Strong, purchased these vineyards and the green spaces surrounding them.
 He instructed the architects of the Saxon court to construct a country house, belvedere and a formal French garden.
 All of this Baroque splendor is part of the winery today.
-Schloss Wackerbarth organizes special events throughout the year, the highlight being the Midsummer Night’s Ball with Saxon’s State theatre group.
-Soloists, orchestras and the ballet provide magical moments on the romantic sloping vineyards.
+Schloss Wackerbarth organizes special events throughout the year, the highlight being the Midsummer Night’s Ball with Saxon’s State theater group.
+Soloists, orchestras, and the ballet provide magical moments on the romantic sloping vineyards.
 Culinary specialties are served and paired with rare wines from the winery’s cellars.